wbrowar/craft-guide/README.md

 {% endfilter %}
 ```

 _NOTE: The newline rules of Markdown apply in Markdown blocks.
-In The example above, the rendered button would appear within a `<p>` tag._
+In the example above, the rendered button would appear within a `<p>` tag._

 ### To-Do List